nomasters/handshake/design-docs/handshake-core.md

 In the initial handshake, each chat participant submits a predefined chat strategy.
 These strategies are nested inside of the chat config structure, which includes settings related to a chat as well as a peer config.
 These other data structures will be covered later.
 As far as the chat strategy, there are three core components:

-- rendezvous - the mutable storage endpoint settings used to point to a chat participants "latest message"
+- **_Rendezvous_** - the mutable storage endpoint settings used to point to a chat participant's "latest message".
-- message storage - the storage endpoint and configuration settings for reading and writing messages
+- **_Message storage_** - the storage endpoint and configuration settings for reading and writing messages.
-- cryptography - the cryptographic tools and settings used for message encryption and decryption
+- **_Cryptography_** - the cryptographic tools and settings used for message encryption and decryption.

 The reference build of handshake uses default settings for each strategy type.
-For Rendezvous, the custom build Hashmap Server is used.
-For Message Storage, public IPFS is used.
-For cryptography, NaCl SecretBox is used with random nonces and 16KB chunks.
+For rendezvous, the custom-build hashmap server is used.
+For message storage, public IPFS is used.
+For cryptography, NaCl secretbox is used with random nonces and 16KB chunks.

-As will be covered later, a submitted message is encrypted and the lookup hash for the encryption key is prepended to the bytes blob for the cypher-text.
-The message is then submitted to the message storage and the unique endpoint for this message is then encrypted and submitted to the rendezvous mutable storage.
+As will be covered later, a submitted message is encrypted and the lookup hash for the encryption key is prepended to the bytes blob for the cipher text.
+The message is then submitted to the message storage, and the unique endpoint for this message is then encrypted and submitted to the rendezvous mutable storage.

 This means that for each submitted message, two one-time keys are burned.
 One for the message itself and one for the encrypted payload for the rendezvous point.

-Anytime a one-time key is used, it is destroyed.
+Any time a one-time key is used, it is destroyed.
 This means that a submitter destroys the key as soon as it is submitted and the receiver destroys the key as soon as it is received.

 ### The Lookup Table